microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 Let's use a DMV unique to Azure SQL Database to explore the automatic backups for the database.

 1. Connect with SSMS to the logical server.
-1. Open a new query in the context of your database.
+1. Open a new query in the *context of your database*.
 1. Execute the following query:

     ```tsql